 Healthy debate is key to a successful advisory board.
-As we’ve said before, if everyone on a board agreed on everything, there’d be nothing to discuss and no one would learn anything.
+As we’ve said before, if everyone on a board agreed on everything, there’d be no healthy discussion and no one would learn anything.

 But the key word here is “healthy.”
-That starts with your members knowing how to be good debaters.
+That starts with your member knowing how to be a good debater.
 To take us through it, we sat down with Brendan Lea, the faculty advisor of the Bishop Strachan School’s debating team ⎯ one of the city’s most successful squads.

 Impetus: Thanks for sitting down with us.

 I: You’ve coached and judged debates all over the world.
 What’s the one trait that all good debaters have?

 ML: That’s easy.
 They’re prepared.
 They’ve done all the reading they can get their hands on about the subject matter, from both sides.
 Because having a position is only one half of it.
 The other half is being able to refute the contradictory position.

 ML: Sort of.
 It’s about knowing the points of clash.